 - In Harmony with Nature: His studio is designed to use only sustainable energy and resources.

-- Kind Hearted Cat Lover: Few things are known about his private life, but it's confirmed that he lives alone with his cat.
+- Kind Hearted Cat Lover: Few things are known about his private life, but it's confirmed that he lives alone with his two cats.

 - A Lady on Each Arm